datarobot-oss/qa-app-streamlit/README.md

 A system prompt can be configured using the `SYSTEM_PROMPT` runtime parameter.
 This value will overwrite any previous prompts set, including configuration from **Workbench > Playground**.

-The Q&amp;A app uses the reserved magic model name `datarobot-deployed-llm` for any Chat API calls.
+The Q&amp;A app uses the reserved model name `datarobot-deployed-llm` when making requests through the Chat API.
 This is due to the openai client requiring the model parameter to be set.
 The Chat completion endpoint will then use the baked-in default model of the deployment.
 If you have multiple models within your deployment, you can modify this parameter by changing the `DEFAULT_CHAT_MODEL_NAME` in `constants.py`